RyanCharlesNeu/LiveLine/README.md

 <img src="IMG_1275.jpeg" width="50%" />

-*Multiple printed prototypes, showing consistency across builds.*
+*Multiple printed prototypes, show casing rapid prototyping and design iteration process.*

 The clamp uses a half-shell hinge design for ease of installation on live lines.
 The IMU, strain gauge, and acoustic sensor are mounted directly on the clamp body, while the current and temperature sensors are housed within the PLA enclosure.